wet-boew/wet-boew-documentation/research/2018-1-combobox-prototype-7.md

 	top: 1.7em;
 	z-index: 9999;
 	/* Note about z-index
-	Ideally it should be set to 1, but the &lt;footer id="wb-info"&Gt; has a z-index set to 5, */
+	Ideally it should be set to 1, but the &lt;footer id="wb-info"&gt; has a z-index set to 5, */
 }
 /* Active state style */